 9. Operation and Usage

 9.1 Playback

 In the audio application being used, Babyface Pro must be selected as output device.
-It can often be found in the Options, Preferences or Settings menus, as Playback Device, Audio Devices, Audio etc.
+This can often be found in the Options, Preferences or Settings menus under Playback Device, Audio Devices, Audio etc.